ghoomfrog/universe/computer science/fork routing protocol.md

 The Fork Routing Protocol (FRP) is a routing protocol where each router, *fork router*, is configured with one input line and two routes.

 This configuration allows routers to be accessed using relative addresses where each bit corresponds to a route.
+Each router arithmetically left-shifts the address before forwarding.

 To enable absolute addressing:
 1. a global router is chosen as the router where addresses relative to it are considered absolute